United (Prince Ital Joe and Marky Mark song)

 "United" is a song recorded by Dominican-American reggae/ragga recording artist Prince Ital Joe and American rapper Marky Mark.
 It was released in March 1994 as the third single from their debut album, Life in the Streets (1994).
 The song was co-written and produced by Alex Christensen and Frank Peterson.
-It reached number one in Germany and the top 10 in Austria, Denmark, Finland, Lithuania, the Netherlands, Sweden, and Switzerland.
+It reached number one in Germany and Israel, and became a top-10 hit in Austria, Denmark, Finland, Lithuania, the Netherlands, Sweden, and Switzerland.

 Background and release

 Prince Ital Joe and Marky Mark met by chance in 1993 at the JFK airport in New York and got on so well they decided to record something together.
 The result was their debut single, "Happy People", a number four hit in Germany.
 The follow-up, "Life in the Streets", reached number 11.
 "United", their third single, became their first and only number-one hit on the German Singles Chart, staying on the top position for five weeks.
 It spent a total of 23 weeks within the chart.